tae898/taewoon.kim/_posts/2023-12-21-human-memory.md

 Sometimes we also call something like this [Neuro-symbolic AI](https://en.wikipedia.org/wiki/Neuro-symbolic_AI).

 At the moment the work is purely academic.
 The works are being published in academic conferences.
-But I believe in the next upcoming years, I can scale this up and make it even production ready, so that everyone can use it.
+But I believe that in the next upcoming years, I can scale this up and make it even production ready, so that everyone can use it.
 Maybe it'll be running on your smartphones!
 All my works are open-sourced.
 You can find them in [my GitHub](https://github.com/tae898).